grimfang4/sdl-gpu/trunk/README.txt

-SDL_gpu, a library for making 2D OpenGL/Direct3D as simple as 2D SDL.
-by Jonathan Dearborn
+SDL_gpu, a library for making hardware-accelerated 2D graphics easy. by Jonathan Dearborn

 SDL_gpu is licensed under the terms of the MIT License.